EPOFusion: Exposure aware Progressive Optimization Method for Infrared and Visible Image Fusion: Experiments

 \subsection{Complexity Discussion}

-To evaluate efficiency, we compare EPOFusion with SOTA models via FLOPs, parameters, and time.
-As summarized in \autoref{complexity}, although dual decoding branches and the iterative mechanism increase complexity, our model maintains moderate parameters (33.87M) and fast inference (74.80ms), balancing fusion quality with efficiency.
+We compare EPOFusion with state-of-the-art methods in terms of FLOPs, parameters, and inference time.
+As summarized in~\autoref{complexity}, although the dual decoding branches and iterative mechanism introduce additional complexity, our model maintains a moderate number of parameters (33.87M) and achieves fast inference (74.80 ms), striking a favorable balance between fusion quality and efficiency.
+This efficiency mainly benefits from the adoption of a DDIM-style iterative update scheme and progressive refinement in the feature space rather than the pixel space, which significantly reduces computational overhead.
+As a result, EPOFusion achieves relatively low complexity and fast inference while maintaining strong fusion capability.
+Overall, the proposed method demonstrates a good trade-off between performance and efficiency, showing its potential for practical perception systems.